 By making this change I’ll have the following impacts each month:

-If I choose to be entirely vegan, I could save one animal life every single day.
-While I do eventually plan on reducing egg, dairy, and other animal-based product I consume—let’s be realistic—I’m going to need some cheese to get through this transition period.
+If I choose to be entirely vegan, I could save one animal's life every single day.
+While I do eventually plan on reducing egg, dairy, and other animal-based products I consume—let’s be realistic—I’m going to need some cheese to get through this transition period.

 I know what you might be thinking.
 But bacon…